Information officers collect, manage and develop information and resources to ensure they are easily accessible to staff and clients

 If you already have a relevant CILIP-accredited postgraduate qualification or experience in the sector, you could start as an information officer.

 It's also possible to enter this profession without a degree by taking a Level 3 Library, Information and Archive Services Assistant apprenticeship.
 Apprenticeships combine paid work and part-time study.
-For more information, see the Institute for Apprenticeships & Technical Education.
+There are also opportunities to take a Level 4 Information Manager apprenticeship.

 Search Find an apprenticeship for current opportunities.